avi892nash/LaungeTest/memory-bank/activeContext.md

     1.  **Backend Image Path Fix:** Corrected `partner-backend/server.ts` to store plain image filenames for offers added via the partner dashboard, preventing duplicated `/images/` segments in URLs.
     2. Build the new React partner dashboard (`cd partner-backend/partner-frontend && npm run build`).
     3. Run the backend server (`cd partner-backend && npm start` or similar).
-    4. Thoroughly test the new React-based Partner Offer Dashboard by accessing `http://localhost:3001`.
+    4. Thoroughly test the new React-based Partner Offer Dashboard by accessing the frontend URL (e.g., `http://localhost:5173` if using Vite dev server).
 This includes:
         - Verifying the fix in `AddOfferForm.tsx`: Ensure that manually entered fields (like Offer Title, Bank Name, Description) are preserved when changing "Select Lounge Location" or "Select Offer Configuration".
         - Verifying the new amenity handling in `AddOfferForm.tsx`: Confirm that the UI for manual amenity selection is removed and that new offers are submitted with 5 automatically assigned random amenities.
-        - Verifying that logos for newly integrated partners (via "Integrate New Partner" form) are displayed correctly, confirming the fix for partner logo path storage in `server.ts`.
+        - Verifying that all images (partner logos, offer images, bank logos from presets) load correctly using relative paths (which should be proxied by Vite to `http://localhost:3001/images/...` in dev).
+This confirms the `imageBaseUrl=''` change and the Vite proxy for `/images` are working together.
         - Paying special attention to the new tabular display in "View Full Data".
-        - Verifying that new offers created have correctly formed image URLs when fetched by the client.
 - (Previous Frontend Next Steps - to be revisited after backend deployment and image caching are verified):
     - Verify UI/UX of `ExploreScreen.tsx` (airport search, filter dropdown).
     - Test search and filter functionalities.